RobLoach/node-raylib/binding_documentation.md

 ]
 ```

-In this case, there is nop good way to pass an array of Vector2, so the JS looks like this:
+In this case, there is no good way to pass an array of Vector2, so the JS looks like this:

 ```ts
 export function DrawLineStrip(points: [Vector2], color: Color) {